multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 ## Baseline approach
 We used a broadly used [vgg-ish architecture](https://arxiv.org/pdf/1606.00298.pdf) as our baseline.
 It consists of five 2D convolutional layers followed by a dense connection.
 Reproducible codes are available in [mtg-jamendo-dataset repository](https://github.com/MTG/mtg-jamendo-dataset).
-We trained our model for 1000 epoches and used the validation set to choose the best model.
+We trained our model for 1000 epochs and used the validation set to choose the best model.
 Our experimental result was:

 ```
 roc_auc: 0.7258